How to Cook Brussels Sprouts So They're Actually Delicious

 No more mushy boiled Brussels sprouts!
 Learn how to cook delicious Brussels sprouts every time with methods like roasting, sautéing and steaming—not to mention, how to make crispy Brussels sprouts!
 Plus, find out about Brussels sprout nutrition to see how they stack up nutritionally against other veggies.

-If any vegetable has suffered an undeserved bad reputation, it is Brussels sprouts—mostly because the preferred cooking method used to be to boil them beyond recognition.
+If any vegetable has suffered an undeserved bad reputation, it's Brussels sprouts—mostly because the preferred cooking method used to be boiling them beyond recognition.
 But once it was discovered that they could be roasted to caramelized goodness—with a crisp exterior and tender, buttery interior—or shredded raw into light and crunchy salads, Brussels sprouts became a revelation.

 Try these: Healthy Brussels Sprouts Recipes

 Brussels Sprout Nutrition

 Before we jump into cooking methods, let's break down Brussels sprout nutrition.
 1/2 cup of cooked Brussels sprouts has 28 calories 28, 6 grams of carbohydrates, 2 grams of fiber, 1 gram of sugar (not added), 2 grams of protein, 16 milligrams of sodium and 247 milligrams of potassium.

 Plus, with four times the cancer-combating glucosinolates of broccoli, these little gems boast more of these compounds than any other crucifer.
 Chopping them, as for a slaw, works to release even more of these cancer-fighters.